Mrs. Leslie Carter: Career

 Her subsequent career on stage became a success.
 Her association with Broadway impresario David Belasco propelled her to great theatrical fame.
 Her first hit was as the lead character in The Heart of Maryland (1895), set during the American Civil War.
 It was a huge hit.
 In this play, she wore a wig with six-foot tresses.
 Her great scene came as the heroine swinging in a belfry tower, her hands gripping the clapper to prevent the ringing of a huge curfew bell.
-The swinging of Mrs. Carter 35 feet above the stage, with off-stage fans used to blow her long tresses streaming, set New York audiences cheering.
+The swinging of Mrs. Carter 35 feet above the stage, with off-stage fans used to set her long crimson tresses streaming, set New York audiences cheering.

 This was followed by her even more sensational successes in Zaza (1898) and Madame Du Barry (1901).

 In July 1906, she married actor (William) Louis Payne (1875 – August 17, 1955).
 He was often her leading man on stage and later managed her business affairs.
 They adopted a daughter, Mary Carter Payne.
 She broke with Belasco after her second marriage and abandoned Broadway in favor of vaudeville.

 In 1915, pioneer producer George Kleine hired her to recreate Madame Du Barry for the movies.
 She followed it with a screen version of her first success, the American Civil War melodrama The Heart of Maryland.
 Neither film was a success.
 Carter's last stage hit was in Somerset Maugham's drawing-room comedy The Circle (1921), co-starring John Drew.

 Carter returned to vaudeville.
 In 1926, she was fired during a tryout of The Shanghai Gesture in which she had been cast as Mother Goddam.
 As she owned a half-interest in the show, which went on to be a Broadway success, she received half the royalties.
 She appeared in the road version of the show after its New York run.